How to Turn On or Off Reset PIN at Sign-in in Windows 11

 What is Windows Hello and PIN?

-Windows Hello is a safe and easy way to sign in to your Windows 11 computer.
-You can use a PIN, your face, or your fingerprint instead of typing a password every time.
+Windows Hello lets you sign in to your Windows 11 PC using a PIN, your face, or your fingerprint instead of a password.

 When you set up fingerprint or facial recognition, you also create a PIN.
-You can just use the PIN to sign in if you want.
+You can use the PIN to sign in if you prefer.

 Why Use a PIN Instead of a Password?